 These general terms will be applied to all agreements with which a company belonging to Mehiläinen Group and/or independent practitioners in its units (hereafter “medical centre” and “practitioner” or, for both separately, “service provider”) provide and arrange health care services for consumers, companies, municipalities, and other customers in the private, public, or third sector (hereafter “customer”).
 These health care services include, among others, appointments and consultation, laboratory work, imaging and other examinations, operations, vaccinations and similar procedures, care in ward, dental care, and physical therapy services, as well as supportive operations, such as appointment reservation and invoicing.
 For consumer customers, these terms do not limit the non-negotiable rights guaranteed by the consumer protection legislation.
 If a service is partly or entirely provided on the basis of an agreement between the service provider and a municipality, insurance company, sports club, employer, or similar party, the service user is hereafter also referred to as the “patient.”

 As is the established practice, the medical centre hosts both medical centre employees and independent practitioners.
 The medical centre independently offers services, such as examinations, in addition to which it handles appointment reservation and payment services for practitioners.
 Physicians, dentists, therapists and other professionals providing independent services mostly operate as private practitioners in Mehiläinen.
 A practitioner is not in the medical centre’s employment.
 A practitioner may practice his or her profession as a natural person or for a company.
 Everything stated in these terms in relation to practitioners also applies to companies operating at the medical centre that employ said practitioners.
 The practitioner and the medical centre operate as separate contractual parties in relation to customers and patients, and each is directly answerable to them for its respective services.
 Neither the practitioner nor the medical centre is responsible for services provided by the other.
-Both the practitioner and the medical centre must have insurance against treatment injury as required by the treatment injury legislation.
+Both the practitioner and the medical centre must have insurance against treatment injury as required by the Patient Insurance Act (in Finnish Potilasvakuutuslaki).
 The medical centre and practitioners provide further information about their position by request.